Skip to content

 1. Download SD card image from the prebuilt binaries https://releases.rocketboards.org/2024.05/debug/agilex5_dk_a5e065bb32aes1_debug/sdimage.tar.gz and extract the archive, obtaining the file gsrd-console-image-agilex5_devkit.wic.

-2. Write the SD card image to the micro SD card using the included USB writer, and dd utility on Linux, or Win32DiskImager on Windows, available at https://win32diskimager.org/.
+2. Write the SD card image to the micro SD card using the included USB writer in the host computer, and dd utility on Linux, or Win32DiskImager on Windows, available at https://win32diskimager.org/.
+Please refer to the Booting from SD Card section for more details about this.

 Write QSPI Flash